udevsharold/locsim/README.md

 This package tested to be working on iOS 14.3.
 Might or might not work on other iOS version.

 ## Bonus
-This [Shortcut](https://www.dropbox.com/s/4kpjwbnbd7gwtu5/Simulates%20Location.shortcut?dl=0) allow you to pick any location on Maps.app and simulate it (requires localhost ssh and change port and password accordingly).
+- This [Shortcut](https://www.dropbox.com/s/4kpjwbnbd7gwtu5/Simulates%20Location.shortcut?dl=0) allow you to pick any location on Maps.app and simulate it (requires localhost ssh, change port and password accordingly).
+- Convert any route to gpx using this [online tool](https://mapstogpx.com/)

 ## References
 - Hines, L. (2014, October 18).
 Custom GPS data in the IOS simulator.
-Custom GPS data in the iOS simulator.
+Luke Hines : Bottle of Code.
 Retrieved December 15 2021, from https://bottleofcode.com/posts/custom-gps-data-in-the-ios-simulator/
 ## License
 All source code in this repository are licensed under GPLv3, unless stated otherwise.